FabienCoutant/SparkUp/docs/TESTS_EXPLANATIONS.md

     }
 ```

-:six: We are running the test again that must pass
+:six: We run the test again that must pass

-:seven: We are refactoring our code:
+:seven: We refactor our code:

-* The check that only the manager is able to call some functions will be used in several part of the contract.
+- The verification that only the manager is able to call some functions will be used in several part of the contract.
   We then created a modifier that can be easily reused :

 ```
   modifier isNotDeleted(){
     require(status != WorkflowStatus.CampaignDeleted, "!Err: Campaign Deleted");
     _;
   }

   ...
  /**
  * @inheritdoc ICampaign